varunbalupuri/varunbalupuri.github.io/_posts/2015-08-07-facebook-messages-visualisation.md

 Facebook allows users to download their full data.
 Within this data is a full html page of every message sent by you and to you.
 Out of interest, I wanted to chart when certain people message me and how many messages I've recieved from them

 Using python and matplotlib, this is fairly simple to do.

 First, we strip all html tags.
-My messages file totals over 100,000 messages, our first task is to strip html tags.
+My messages file totals over 100,000 messages and is quite a large file (for text), our first task is to strip html tags.

-### Code, with syntax highlighting

 {% highlight python %}
 from HTMLParser import HTMLParser